xmobe/typedoc-plantuml/README.md

 * `--umlClassDiagramBoxBackgroundColor <transparent|#RGBHEX>`<br>
   Use this option to specify the background color of the boxes within the class diagram.
   Default is the PlantUML default color for this skin parameter.
+* `--umlClassDiagramBoxBorderColor <transparent|#RGBHEX>`<br>
+  Use this option to specify the border color of the boxes within the class diagram.
+  Default is the PlantUML default color for this skin parameter.

 ## License